 New England Board of Higher Education (NEBHE) Regional Student Program (RSP)

 Through the NEBHE Regional Student program, UMaine is able to make certain programs available to residents of specified states at a discounted NEBHE tuition rate.
 For more information about the NEBHE program, click here.

 All first-year students are required to live on campus.
-For full housing information, visit the Res Life website.
+For full housing information, visit the Housing website.

 Financing Your UMaine Education